quzhouxiachuan/survival-analysis-/README.md

 # survival-analysis
-##construct input for survival analysis
+###construct input for survival analysis, get the number of days from HF index date to death date.

 ```
 import pandas as pd